Deck Construction Permits in

 Because of severe winter weather in Ohio, any exterior structures or footings must be set below the local frost line to prevent shifting, as mandated by the Ohio Building Code.

-Zoning in Jefferson County
+Local Zoning & Setbacks in Jefferson County

 Zoning & Cost Factors